 - Drop the mixture on the prepared sheet with a spoon, spacing the cookies about 2 inches from one another.

-- Bake for 8-12 minutes, or until lightly golden brown around the edges.
+- Bake for 8 to 12 minutes, or until lightly golden brown around the edges.

 |Nutritional Guidelines (per serving)|